-The purpose of this report is to assist the Board of Retirement,1 participating employers and members and other stakeholders to better understand and assess the risk profile of the Association, as well as the particular risks inherent in using a fixed set of actuarial assumptions in preparing the results in our December 31, 2019 funding valuation for Sonoma County Employees' Retirement Association ("SCERA" or "the Plan").
+The purpose of this report is to assist the Board of Retirement,1 participating employers and members and other stakeholders to better understand and assess the risk profile of the Association, as well as the particular risks inherent in using a fixed set of actuarial assumptions in preparing the results in our December 31, 2020 funding valuation for Sonoma County Employees' Retirement Association ("SCERA" or "the Plan").

-The results included in our December 31, 2019 funding valuation report for the Plan were prepared based on a fixed set of economic and non-economic actuarial assumptions under the premise that future experience of SCERA would be consistent with those assumptions.
+The results included in our December 31, 2020 funding valuation report for the Plan were prepared based on a fixed set of economic and non-economic actuarial assumptions under the premise that future experience of SCERA would be consistent with those assumptions.
 While those assumptions are generally reviewed every three years (with the assumptions from the last triennial experience study adopted by the Board of Retirement for use starting with the December 31, 2018 valuation), there is a risk that emerging results may differ significantly as actual experience is fluid and will not completely track current assumptions.

-It is important to note that this risk assessment is based on plan assets as of December 31, 2019.
-Due to the COVID-19 pandemic, market conditions have changed significantly since the valuation date.
-The Plan's actuarial status does not reflect short-term fluctuations of the market, but rather is based on the market values on the last day of the Plan Year.
-While it is impossible to determine how the market will perform over the next several months, and how that will affect the results of next year's valuation, the single year investment return scenario test included within this report provides an illustration of the impact of short term market fluctuations on the plan.
+It is important to note that this risk assessment is based on plan assets as of December 31, 2020.
+Due to the COVID-19 pandemic, market conditions have changed significantly since the onset of the Public Health Emergency.
+The Plan's funded status does not reflect short-term fluctuations of the market, but rather is based on the market values on the last day of the Plan Year.
+Moreover, this risk assessment does not include any possible short-term or long-term impacts on mortality of the covered population that may emerge after December 31, 2020.
+While it is impossible to determine how the pandemic will affect market conditions and other demographic experience of the plan in future valuations, the single year investment return scenario test included within this report provides an illustration of the impact of short term market fluctuations on the plan.
 Additionally, Segal is available to prepare other projections of selected potential outcome scenarios upon request.